 Labor and Delivery

-Charlestown Veterinary Clinic suggests that owners monitor the queen's body temperature twice a day as the cat's due date arrives.
+Auburn Veterinary Hospital suggests that owners monitor the queen's body temperature twice a day as the cat's due date arrives.
 About 24 hours before labor will begin, the cat's temperature may drop to 98 or 99 degrees.
 The cat will then go through three stages of labor.

 - Stage one - During the first stage of labor, the cat becomes restless and seeks a quiet, comfortable place to have her kittens.
 She will exhibit specific symptoms, such as refusing to eat, panting and crying, nesting activity and licking her vulva.
 This stage lasts between six and twelve hours.
 If your cat's labor has not progressed within 24 hours, take her to a veterinarian immediately.

 - Stage two - This stage of labor is marked by visible straining.
 Your cat may look like she is trying to defecate.
 Other signs she has entered this second stage include visible contractions and kittens being delivered.

 - Stage three - This is when the placenta of each kitten is expelled.